Berryz Kobo: 2004: Formation and debut

 The formation of Berryz Kobo was announced at a Hello!
 Project club event on 14 January 2004.
 The band was composed of eight members of Hello!
 Project Kids, who were then known as the "starting line-up".
 Initially it was planned to rotate all 15 members of Hello!
 Project Kids through the group, which would have given Berryz Kobo's members more time for school.
 Later, however, the idea was dismissed, and the remaining seven Hello!
 Project Kids members formed the group Cute in 2005.

 On 3 March 2004, the new band debuted with the single "Anata Nashi de wa Ikite Yukenai", which ranked 18th on the Oricon Weekly Singles Chart.
 Two more singles followed in April and May, and on 7 July the group released its first album, titled 1st Chō Berryz.

 In addition to their activity as Berryz Kobo, the girls also performed as backup dancers in music videos of the newly created Hello!
 Project duo W.

 2005: First top 10 hit and Ishimura's graduation

 The single "Special Generation" was released on 30 March 2005, and ranked seventh on the Oricon Weekly Singles Chart.
 It was Berryz Kobo's first single to rank in the top 10, and their first to sell more than 20,000 copies.
 At that time, the group's average age was less than 12 years old.

 On 11 September 2005, it was announced that Maiha Ishimura would graduate from the group and Hello!
 Project to focus on her studies.
 Ishimura's graduation took place on 2 October 2005, on the last night of the Berryz Kobo autumn 2005 concert tour.

 2006: Jiriri Kiteru

-The 10th single, "Jiriri Kiteru," was released on the 29th of March.
+The 10th single, "Jiriri Kiteru," was released on 29 March.
 It was ranked in sixth place on the Oricon Weekly Singles Chart, setting a new high for the group.